 The DON'Ts of Cloud Transformation Strategy

-- Migrating to the cloud can be painful to some businesses when the wrong decisions are taken.
+- Migration from legacy systems to cloud can be painful to some businesses when the wrong decisions are taken.
 We noticed that some companies motivate some choices by a specific business purpose, while some or most of the other uses can be ignored.

-- Proceeding without deeply comparing the different cloud offers is a common mistake.
+- Legacy application migration to cloud without deeply comparing the different cloud offers is a common mistake.
 Your business needs and how applications are manufactured and managed by your cloud vendor may diverge with time.

 - Starting your cloud transformation journey without a business purpose may exacerbate the consequences.
 Also, migrating all your applications and data at once, does not make your company cloud-native, you should be cloud-ready before.

 - Cloud transformations are anything but straight-forward, it is not about accomplishing some tasks in a checklist.
 With all the elements that revolve around the different choices and strategies for cloud migration and efficient transformations, doing everything on your own may harm your business continuity.